 A programme of infrastructure improvements undertaken in 2012 during phase one of the project has already increased the number of services from 9 to 11 trains per day in each direction.

 Phase two of the scheme aims to deliver an hourly service with average journey times reduced by around 10 minutes.
 With the enabling infrastructure works now complete passenger’s benefits will be realised when the new timetable is introduced in December.

 There are two specific locations along the route where enabling works will be carried out:

-Aviemore: We will be extending the passing loop to the north of Aviemore, carrying out associated track and accommodation works as well as re-signalling works.
+Aviemore: We have extended the passing loop to the north of Aviemore and carried out associated track and accommodation works as well as re-signalling works.

-Pitlochry: We will be reconfiguring and extending platforms 1 and 2, carrying out associated track and accommodation works as well as re-signalling works.
-The platform works will include the removal of the wooden platforms to the south of the station and also the removal of the engineering siding (which allows for the platform extension).
+Pitlochry: We have reconfigured and extended platforms 1 and 2, carried out associated track and accommodation works as well as re-signalling works.
+The platform works included the removal of the wooden platforms to the south of the station and also the removal of the engineering siding (which allows for the platform extension).

-Three level crossings – Dundarach, Prospect Place and East Cottages – will be upgraded as part of the re-signalling works.
+Three level crossings – Dundarach, Prospect Place and East Cottages – have been upgraded as part of the re-signalling works.

 These works will enable the longer HSTs to pass each other more efficiently at both stations.
 The upgraded railway infrastructure together with timetabling improvements and new HSTs will improve connectivity, support more services and improve journey times.

-Works to upgrade the line are due to be completed in March 2019 with the introduction of the new timetable in December 2019.
+Works to upgrade the line were completed in March 2019 with the introduction of the new timetable in December 2019.

 In addition to these works we will be developing proposals to improve the access arrangements within both stations.